abisee/abisee.github.io/_posts/2019-08-13-what-makes-a-good-conversation.md

 {% include image.html
   img="controllable_dialogue/norep_base.png"
-  alt="An example chat between the bot and a human" caption="After reducing repetition, our bot has mostly safe but generic conversations" width=300
+  alt="An example chat between the bot and a human" caption="After reducing repetition, our bot has mostly safe but generic conversations." width=350
 %}

 After reducing repetition, we find that by __increasing question-asking__ rate to 65.7%, we achieve better <font color="#0f9d58">inquisitiveness, interestingness</font> and <font color="#0f9d58">engagingness</font>.